 Healthy Love Relationships

 Undoubtedly, most people who pursue a relationship with someone do so with the hope of being wanted or to feel needed.
-In healthy relationships, partners learn to understand one another’s desires for the relationship and put forth mutual effort to nurture it.
+In healthy relationships, partners learn to understand one another’s needs for the relationship and put forth mutual effort to nurture them.

 It’s important for couples to understand their own emotions and to be able to effectively communicate with one another for a relationship to be strong and thrive.
-This is especially true during what is called the infatuation stage of love, which generally occurs the early months of a healthy love relationship.
-In this period of the relationship it is common for the couple to want to spend every possible moment together or to have persistent thoughts of their partner.
+This is especially true during what is called the infatuation stage of love, or the honeymoon phase, which generally occurs during the early months of a healthy love relationship.
+In this period of the relationship, it is common for the couple to want to spend every possible moment together, have persistent thoughts of their partner, or to idealize them.

 In time, a healthy love relationship seems to shift from having an intense need to be with one another constantly and from infatuation to a more mature commitment.
-The longer a healthy love relationship lasts, a couple can learn about one another’s individual hopes and dreams and can be supportive of them without feeling set aside or neglected.
-Healthy relationships should involve mutual respect for one another and a foundation of friendship, open communication, and a willingness to put in the effort and make compromises, among many other things.
+The longer a healthy love relationship lasts, a couple may learn about one another’s individual hopes and dreams and can be supportive of them without necessarily feeling set aside or neglected.
+Healthy relationships typically need to have a mutual respect for one another, a foundation of friendship, open communication, and a willingness to put in the effort and make compromises, among many other things.

 Unhealthy Love Relationships